greymatter-io/operator/README.md

 )
 ```

-> HINT: Your username and password are your Grey Matter credentials.
+> HINT: Your username and password are your Quay.io credentials authorized to the greymatterio organization.

 The operator will be running in a pod in the `gm-operator` namespace, and shortly after installation, the default Mesh
 CR described in `pkg/cuemodule/core/inputs.cue` will be automatically deployed.